slgrobotics/turtlebot_create/Turtle_Setup/README.md

 Also, see https://github.com/slgrobotics/robots_bringup

-# Turtlebot Setup and Operation
+# Turtlebot Setup and Operation (Desktop side)

 By this time you want to have your Raspberry Pi on the turtlebot completely set up in autostart-on-boot mode.
-Three essentual hardware drivers run on Raspberry Pi "turtle.local" and communicate via your home WiFi *(see RPi_Setup folder)*.
+Three essentual hardware drivers run on Raspberry Pi "turtle.local" and communicate via your home WiFi *(see RPi_Setup folder - https://github.com/slgrobotics/turtlebot_create/tree/main/RPi_Setup)*.

 Your *Create Base, XV_11 Laser Scanner* and *BNO055 IMU* nodes and messages should show up in **rqt** and **rqt_graph** on your Linux (Ubuntu 22.04)  desktop machine, which you previously set up with ROS2-Desktop Jazzy *(see Desktop_setup folder)*.